What is an email heatmap?

 Bonus tip: Experiment with the amount of white space or the designs around your main CTA to make it the main focus point of your email.

-How to create a click map using Mailmodo
+How to access email click maps in Mailmodo

 Email heatmaps have the potential to elevate your email marketing campaigns.
 By leveraging the visual representations, you can optimize your email design, increase engagement rates and make data-driven decisions for more effective campaigns.
 Learning about email heatmaps and how to use that information to improve your email campaigns is a plus for email marketers.